2024 Wisconsin Democratic presidential primary

-The 2024 Wisconsin Democratic presidential primary was held on April 2, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-95 delegates to the Democratic National Convention were allocated to presidential candidates.
+The 2024 Wisconsin Democratic presidential primary was held on April 2, 2024, as part of the Democratic Party primaries for the 2024 presidential election, alongside three other contests on the day.
+82 delegates to the Democratic National Convention were allocated, with 13 additional unpledged delegates.

-President Biden won every county.
-Uncommitted, fueled by protest votes due to the Gaza war, received more than 8% of the vote.
+President Joe Biden won almost 90% of the vote and was virtually unopposed, with Dean Phillips and the campaign for uninstructed delegates being his only challengers.
+The Uncommitted National Movement, fueled by protest votes due to the Gaza war, received over 8% of the vote but won no delegates.